 Measuring Success and Avoiding Pitfalls in Streaming TV Ads

 You’ve done it.
-You moved a significant portion of your marketing budget—say, $25,000 this month—from traditional TV and print into a sophisticated streaming TV campaign.
+You moved a significant portion of your marketing budget-say, $25,000 this month-from traditional TV and print into a sophisticated Streaming TV campaign.
 Your new digital marketing partner sends you the first report, and the numbers are huge: over one million impressions, thousands of completed views, and incredible reach across your entire market.
 You look at the report, then you look at your sales board, and you ask the single most important question: “Great… but did we sell any cars?”

-This is the critical moment where many dealerships get lost in the transition to modern advertising.
-The potential of streaming TV (OTT) is immense, but the old ways of measuring success are dangerously incomplete.
+This is the moment where many dealerships get lost in the transition to modern advertising.
+The potential of Streaming TV (OTT) is immense, but the old ways of measuring success are dangerously incomplete.
 Relying on outdated metrics like "impressions" is like judging a car’s performance by the shininess of its paint.
 It looks nice, but it tells you nothing about the engine.

 In the fast-evolving world of programmatic media, dealerships are vulnerable.
 As James Klaus of Loon Advertising warns, "Dealers waste money when they don't understand or get educated on the marketing that they're running."
 Without a clear understanding of what real success looks like-and a healthy skepticism of common industry pitfalls-it’s far too easy to waste thousands of dollars on ineffective strategies, low-quality ad placements, and opaque reporting.

 This guide is your shield and your roadmap.
 We will provide a modern framework for measuring what truly matters: sales, leads, and service revenue.
 We will expose the common traps and red flags that drain marketing budgets and arm you with the right questions to ask your provider.
-It’s time to move beyond vanity metrics and build a streaming TV strategy that delivers a real, measurable, and powerful return on investment.
+It’s time to move beyond vanity metrics and build a Streaming TV strategy that delivers a real, measurable, and powerful return on investment.

 The New Scoreboard: Measuring What Actually Sells Cars

 For years, the advertising world ran on a simple set of metrics: reach (how many people saw your ad) and frequency (how many times they saw it).
-In the world of streaming TV, you’ll also see metrics like Video Completion Rate (VCR).
+In the world of Streaming TV, you’ll also see metrics like Video Completion Rate (VCR).
 While these numbers are useful for gauging the scale of your campaign, they are ultimately vanity metrics.
 On their own, they are meaningless to your dealership’s bottom line.
 A million perfect, unskipped ad views that don't lead to a single customer action is a complete and total failure.

 To measure success, you must shift your focus from media metrics to business outcome metrics.
 The only questions that matter are: